manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 ## Signalization messages; acknowledgements and retransmission

-Signalization messages followhICN design principles and uses data plane packets for signalization.
-Signalization messages and acknowledgement are respectively Interest and Data packet according to hICN specification
+Signalization messages follow hICN design principles and use data plane packets for signalization.
+Signalization messages and acknowledgement are respectively Interest and Data packet (requests and replies) according to hICN terminology
 {{?I-D.muscariello-intarea-hicn}}.
-They have respectively a locator (content identifier) as source, and content identifier (locator) as destination, and are thus punted by the regular hICN forwarding pipeline.
-They are forwarded based on FIB information of the intermediate routers, and as such Signalization Interests processing do not involve any locator address.

-Upon processing of those advertisements, the network will send an acknowledgement back to the producer using the content prefix as the source and the locator of the producer as the destination, plus the sequence number allowing the producer to match which update has been acknowledged.
+Upon processing of those advertisements, the network will send an acknowledgement back to the producer using the name prefix as the source and the locator of the producer as the destination, plus the sequence number allowing the producer to match which update has been acknowledged.